unimarkup/specification/Configuration_Reference.md

                       Styling, fonts and scripts will be inserted at `{{ head }}` and the rendered Unimarkup content is placed inside `{{ body }}`.
                       Optionally, `{{ toc }}` can be set to get the table of contents (**Note:** This will not remove a rendered table of contents inside the rendered Unimarkup content if present).

-- `html-mathmode` ...--`(svg|embed|cdn)`-- Set the mathmode of MathJax to be used for rendered HTML documents.

-### Boolean options

-- `html-embed-svg` ...
-Set if svgs should be embedded into html instead of inserted as regular images.

 # Configuration per CLI

 Unimarkup configurations set as command line arguments take the highest precedence over all configuration options.